arviteri/OAuth2Middleware/README.md

 # OAuth2Middleware-Facebook
-Laravel package for securing API's with Facbeook OAuth2.<br />
+Laravel package for securing API's with Facebook's OAuth2 service.<br />

 OAuth2Middleware-Facebook works by verifiying that each request sent to your server has an authorization token in the request `Authentication` header.
 After verifying that there is an authorization token available, it validates it against Facebook's Graph API.
 This validation has two steps; verifying that the token given belongs to Facebook, and verifying that the token belongs to YOUR Facebook application.